doogie2301/pinup-popper-browser/README.md

 ## Setup

 ### Prerequisites

+Features with an asterisk above require the following steps:

 - [Enable Web Remote Control for Pinup Popper](http://www.nailbuster.com/wikipinup/doku.php?id=web_remote_control)
 - Add the following line of code inside the GameLaunch(pMsg) method inside the PuPMenuScript.pup file (needed for the Current Game feature to work properly):